 2. The play areas are excellent for all ages

 There’s an indoor and outdoor play area, and children of all ages are catered for really well.
-All guests can use the outdoor play area free of charge: we spent a good hour there before we ate, and there was enough to keep our 8, 6 and 3-year-olds occupied with climbing, swinging and hide-and-seeking.
-Families eating in the diner can also use the indoor play barn – an absolute godsend on a rainy day.
-It’s £2 per child and play’s limited to two hours, but that’s plenty of time to tire them out.
+The rules change on who can use the play areas and how much is charged, so check before you travel.
+There was more than enough in the outdoor play area to keep our 8, 6 and 3-year-olds occupied with climbing, swinging and hide-and-seeking before our food arrived.
+Families eating in the diner can also use the indoor play barn (there’s a charge for this) – an absolute godsend on a rainy day.
 There are two areas: one for under sevens and one for over sevens, which is fantastic.
 Our two youngest enjoyed all the smaller play equipment while our eldest had a more energetic time, and felt more grown up, hanging out with older children on the other side of the wall.

 As you’d expect, there’s an all-American theme to the menu, featuring diner favourites like burgers, waffles, pancakes and an array of ice cream sundaes.
 There are veggie options and a separate children’s menu for under 9s.
 Ours tucked into macaroni cheese and puppy dogs with mini sweetcorn which all went down a treat: this is not the time to worry about them getting their five-a-day.
 We adults opted for nachos – really simple but so tasty – and Kansas city ribs which were sticky and delicious.
 It all arrived swiftly and disappeared just as fast.
 The prices are surprisingly reasonable compared to other places we’ve eaten.

 4. Mmm, ice cream